One day, without warning, a huge hole appeared in the world

 - Yandere: Lake's mother, Cecily, towards her children.

 - Year Outside, Hour Inside: Time flows faster in the dimensional rift.

-- Zero-Effort Boss: The Bounty Hunter Elf ends up defeating himself.
+- Zero-Effort Boss: Elf ends up defeating himself when he first appeared.